-Think of your level of lucidity as a volume dial you can turn up or down while dreaming.
+Think of your level of lucidity or awareness as a volume dial you can turn up or down while dreaming.
 So the higher the dial of awareness is turned, the higher your level of lucidity during your lucid dreams.

 These are just your standard REM sleep dreams.

 The content of the dream can range from pleasant, insightful, prolific, euphoric, to nonsensical, boring, frightening, or just plain weird.
-The memory of the dream when you wake up could be quite vivid; maybe you remembered all the details of the dream very clearly.
+The memory of the dream when you wake up could be quite clear; maybe you remembered all the details of the dream very clearly.

-At this moderate level, you’ll see there is an entire universe to explore, learning to be done, and skills to develop.
+At this moderate level, you have opened the door and you’ll see there is an entire universe to explore.
+You’ll experience first hand, that there is much learning to be done, and skills to develop.

 Learn to improve lucidity